 An ounce of prevention is worth a pound of cure

 We are now online dependent for basically everything: online banking, email, socializing, news, chat rooms, shopping, educational courses and general information seeking.
-Few can imagine living without the Internet and when it does go down on occasion, we are lost.
+Few can imagine living without the Internet and when it goes down on occasion, we are lost.
 Today it is almost unthinkable that we could live without it.
-So we must weigh the benefits alongside the realities of password rage and password insanity, heed the security experts, and do the best we can to protect our data by following their recommendations as to how to keep our information safe by not providing the keys to the city to hackers and online criminals.
+So we must weigh the benefits alongside the realities of password rage and password insanity, heed the security experts, and do the best we can to protect our data.
+Believe them and follow their recommendations on keeping your information safe by not providing the keys to the city to hackers and online criminals.

 As data breaches scale up, so too must our quest for protection.

 So please excuse me now as I’m off to interview a “password manager” and begin backing up my data right here, right now in my home office.